Quorn Honey Glazed Ham Roast

 For the Quorn honey-glazed ham

-3. Place the Quorn Ham Roast onto a baking tray (keep the roast wrapped and tied).
-Roast for 60 minutes, brushing halfway with the honey glaze.
+- Place the Quorn Ham Roast onto a baking tray (keep the roast wrapped and tied).
+Roast for 60 minutes, unwrapping the Roast halfway and brushing with the honey glaze.
+Cook for a further 20-25 minutes.
 Add the orange juice to the remaining honey glaze and reserve for serving.

 For the mulled cabbage